timmtimm/crop-connect-backend/README.md

 cp .env.example .env
 ```

-Note:
+Note: APP_DOMAIN delimiter is a comma

-- APP_DOMAIN delimiter is a comma
+3. Import seeder region by importing from `seeder/mongo/region.csv` to your mongo database with collection name `regions`.
+On column `_id` use `ObjectId` type.

-3. Run the server
+4. Run the server

 ```bash
 go run main.go